Electromechanical Engineering Technology

 Students enrolled in the Electromechanical Engineering Technology program at the Williston campus may need to complete some courses on the Randolph Center campus.

-- Provide students with the capabilities to be immediately employable and productive in the workplace
+- Having the capability to be immediately employable and productive in the workplace

-- Instill the need for creativity in the design of systems, components, or processes by having students research and develop multiple solutions to problems and use a variety of tools and techniques in their work
+- Demonstrating creativity in the design of systems, components, or processes by researching and developing multiple solutions to problems and using a variety of tools and techniques in their work

-- Prepare graduates for lifelong learning and adaptation to new and emerging technologies
+- Demonstrating preparation for lifelong learning and adapt to new and emerging technologies

-- The ability to conduct standard tests and measurements; to conduct, analyze, and interpret experiments; and to apply experimental results to improve processes
+- Conduct standard tests and measurements; conduct, analyze, and interpret experiments; and apply experimental results to improve processes

-- The ability to identify, analyze, and solve broadly-defined engineering technology problems
+- Identify, analyze, and solve broadly defined engineering technology problems

-- The ability to apply written, oral, and graphical communication in both technical and non-technical environments and to identify and use appropriate technical literature
+- Apply written, oral, and graphical communication in both technical and non-technical environments and identify and use appropriate technical literature

-- An understanding of the need for and an ability to engage in self-directed continuing professional development
+- Understanding the need for and engage in self-directed continuing professional development

-- An understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity
+- Understand and commit to addressing professional and ethical responsibilities, including a respect for diversity

-- A knowledge of the impact of engineering technology solutions in a societal and global context
+- Demonstrate knowledge of the impact of engineering technology solutions in a societal and global context

-- A commitment to quality, timeliness, and continuous improvement
+- Commit to quality, timeliness, and continuous improvement

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.